 I have no neutral thoughts.

-Actually, a hive of bees isn’t a bad metaphor – even better than monkey mind.
-This was my first year of beekeeping – it didn’t go well – but I did learn a lot about how bees work.
-The hives are intensely – almost frantically – alive, with bees coming and going and hovering and landing and crawling in and out of the comb.
+Actually, a hive of bees isn’t a bad metaphor.
+I tried my hand at beekeeping a few years ago.
+It didn’t go well but I did learn a lot about how bees work.
+I remember when we opened them, the hives were intensely – almost frantically – alive.
+Bees were coming and going, hovering and landing, crawling in and out of the brood comb.
 It looks utterly chaotic – yet each bee knows precisely what it’s doing.
 It has a job and it attends to that job.
 Each one matters.

-It is in this lesson that I sometimes catch a glimpse of what lies beyond the chatter.
+It is in this lesson that I sometimes catch a glimpse of what lies beyond the chatter of monkey mind, the crazy chaos of the hive.
 It’s like staring into an ocean which is murky and crowded with fish and all of a sudden – for just a moment – the fish clear and a beam of light sinks into the depths and you’re peering into a beautiful bottomless crystal, the light swimming in the current, and it takes your breath away.

 And then it passes and you’re back to the lesson, back to singling out this or that thought and reminding yourself that it’s not neutral.
 It’s okay.
 Nothing can withstand our efforts, our determination to reach God, to remember God.
+Because our mind wants that deep down is all the promise we need that it will occur.
 Hold onto the lesson that show you the light, let them give you that extra push.
 Then keep on, bent on salvation, the only job we’ve got.